30-Day Family Itinerary for New Zealand

 Day 20 – Greymouth to Christchurch

 Then you have the whole TranzAlpine journey to enjoy back to Christchurch, where you can check back into your Christchurch accommodation.
-Book your train journey or find out more information on Viator, Tripadvisor or Klook.
+Book your train journey or find out more information on Viator or Klook.

 Day 21 – Christchurch to Lake Tekapo

 It’s time to continue your way down the South Island.
 On your way out of Christchurch, stop by the town of Rakaia for refreshments and to see the giant fish sculpture.
 Next is Ashburton where the kids can burn off some energy in the Ashburton Domain.
-You’ll then come across the town of Geraldine with nearby attractions such as horse trekking, alpaca farm tours and the Talbot Scenic Reserve – all ideal for families.
+You’ll then come across the town of Geraldine with nearby attractions such as vintage vehicle museums and the Talbot Scenic Reserve – all ideal for families.
 Find out more in the 10 Excellent Things to Do in Geraldine.

 Enjoy one night in your Tekapo accommodation (which you’ll need to book early due to the limited choice).